kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 For brownfield buckets, when an OBC is deleted, the provisioner's `Revoke` method is called.
 The provisioner decides whether or not to recognize the reclaimPolicy.
-It is anticipated that most provisioners will chose to ignore the reclaimPolicy and simply cleanup up credentials, users, etc.
+It is anticipated that most provisioners will choose to ignore the reclaimPolicy and simply cleanup up credentials, users, etc.

-In all delete cases store-specific clean up, such as deleting credentials, detach, archive, etc. can be performed by any of the delete related methods.
+In all delete cases, store-specific clean up such as deleting credentials, detach, archive, etc. can be performed, at the discretion of the provisioner, by any of the delete related methods.
 In all delete cases, the library attempts to delete _all_ generated Kubernetes artifacts: OB, Secret, and ConfigMap.